-4. The University will comply with law enforcement requests for cooperation and such cooperation may require the University to temporarily suspend the fact-finding aspect of the sexual harassment/sexual violence complaint while law enforcement is in the process of gathering evidence.
-The University will promptly resume its investigating the sexual harassment/sexual violence complaint as soon as notified by law enforcement that it has completed the evidence gathering process, which may delay the University's investigation by ten calendar days or longer depending on the circumstances.
-While law enforcement evidence gathering is conducted, the Title IX Coordinator will issue a reminder to persons involved, about the importance of complying with the investigation process; the presumption of innocence of the parties; the need to consult with the Title IX Coordinator before taking interim responsive action; the prohibition against retaliation; and the obligation to treat the matter in strict confidence for the protection of both the Complainant and the Respondent.
-The University will implement appropriate interim responsive action during the law enforcement evidence gathering period to provide for the safety of the Complainant and the campus community and the avoidance of retaliation.
+I. The University will comply with law enforcement requests for cooperation and such cooperation may require the University to temporarily suspend the fact-finding aspect of the complaint of Prohibited Sex Discrimination while law enforcement is in the process of gathering evidence.
+The University will promptly resume its investigating of the complaint of Prohibited Sex Discrimination as soon as notified by law enforcement that it has completed the evidence gathering process, which may delay the University's investigation by ten (10) calendar days or longer depending on the circumstances.
+While law enforcement evidence gathering is conducted, the Title IX Coordinator will issue a reminder to persons involved about the importance of complying with the investigation process; the presumption of innocence of the parties; the need to consult with the Title IX Coordinator before taking Interim Protective Measures; the prohibition against Retaliation; and the obligation to treat the matter in strict confidence for the protection of both the Complainant and the Respondent.
+The University will implement appropriate Interim Protective Measures during the law enforcement evidence of the parties of the complainant and the campus community and the avoidance of Retaliation.

-B. Preliminary Review of the Complaint
+IV.
+Preliminary Review of the Complaint

-- 1. The Title IX Coordinator will determine whether the allegations in the complaint are allegations of sexual harassment or sexual violence subject to this process or are instead allegations falling entirely under other policies and procedures, such as those relevant to employment complaints.
-In the latter case, the student making the allegation will be referred to the alternative policies and procedures, or the allegations shall be referred to appropriate administrators for resolution. - 2.
-If it is not apparent from the content of an allegation whether or not it relates to sexual harassment or sexual violence, or if it warrants initiation of an Investigation, the Title IX Coordinator may conduct a Preliminary Review.
-The Title IX Coordinator will determine whether to conduct a Preliminary Review or proceed directly to an Investigation within ten (10) working days after receiving an allegation, when feasible.
-If a Preliminary Review is undertaken, it shall be concluded within thirty (30) calendar days after it is commenced unless extended for good cause.
-In the Preliminary Review, the Title IX Coordinator, or a person designated by the Title IX Coordinator, may interview the Complainant (if known) and the Respondent (if known).
+- A. If it is not apparent from the content of an allegation whether or not it relates to Prohibited Sex Discrimination, or if it warrants initiation of an investigation, the Title IX Coordinator may conduct a Preliminary Review.
+The Title IX Coordinator will determine whether to conduct a Preliminary Review or proceed directly to an investigation within ten (10) working days after receiving an allegation, when feasible.
+During this 10-day period, the Title IX Coordinator, or a person designated by the Title IX Coordinator, and the Deputy Title IX Coordinator/EEO Manager (when an employee is a Respondent, witness or other key participant) may gather additional information from the Complainant (if known) and others allegedly subject to the Prohibited Sex Discrimination. - B. If a Preliminary Review is undertaken, it shall be concluded within thirty (30) calendar days after it is commenced unless extended for good cause.
+In the Preliminary Review, the Title IX Coordinator, or a person designated by the Title IX Coordinator, will notify and interview the Complainant (if known) and the Respondent (if known).
 Complainant and Respondent will be offered an equal opportunity to participate in the Preliminary Review.
 A written summary should be made of the information gathered.
-Notice of the outcome of the Preliminary Review will be provided to the parties.
-In the event the Title IX Coordinator decides to conclude the complaint process after the
+Notice of the outcome of the Preliminary Review will be provided to the parties. - C. Based on the result of the Preliminary Review, the Title IX Coordinator will decide either to (1) proceed with an investigation, or (2) conclude the complaint process under these Procedures.
+The Title IX Coordinator may conclude the complaint process due to (a) insufficient evidence to support a finding of Prohibited Sex Discrimination by a preponderance of the evidence; or (b) finding the complaint involves matters which are beyond the scope of applicable University policies related to Prohibited Sex Discrimination.